About a week ago, I set up a Hackintosh using OpenCore, that I am still using, but plan to switch back to Linux.

 While I like the “bold” font faces, they appear quite blurry on a low-DPI screen.
 The font rendering really shines on Retina Displays, but my resolution is not that high.

 The apps developed for the operating system are all very performant, look consistent and are of very high quality — that sometimes correlates with a corresponding price tag.
-In fact, I am writing this very post in Panda.

 Unfortunately, I do not think using a Hackintosh is feasible in the long-term.
 You are running an unsupported operating system.
 Things will most certainly break, with no clear reason why.
 The software is tailor-made for the hardware, and with the addition of Apple Silicon, Intel devices will slowly, but surely, lose their support from Apple.